bpangburn/swingset/swingset/README.txt

 SSTableModel
 ***********************
 SSTableModel provides an implementation of the TableModel interface.
-The SSDataGrid uses this class for providing a grid view for a SSRowSet.
+The SSDataGrid uses this class for providing a grid view for a RowSet.
 SSTableModel can be used without the SSDataGrid (e.g., in conjunction with a JTable), but the cell renderers and hidden columns features of the SSDataGrid will not be available.